sass/sass/doc-src/SASS_CHANGELOG.md

   allows them the same power as Sass-based functions with respect to reading and setting variables defined elsewhere in the stylesheet.

-* Add "grey" as a recognized SassScript color.
+* Add "grey" and "transparent" as recognized SassScript colors.
 Thanks to [Rob Wierzbowski](https://github.com/robwierzbowski).

 ### Backwards Incompatibilities -- Must Read!